gitlabhq/gitlabhq/doc/development/automatic_ce_ee_merge.md

 - This task is not a silver-bullet, its current goal is to bring awareness to developers that their work needs to be ported to EE.
-- Community contributors shouldn't submit merge requests against EE, but reviewers should take actions by either creating such EE merge request or asking a GitLab developer to do it **before the merge request is merged**.
+- Community contributors shouldn't be required to submit merge requests against EE, but reviewers should take actions by either creating such EE merge request or asking a GitLab developer to do it **before the merge request is merged**.
 - If you branch is too far behind `master`, the job will fail.
 In that case you should rebase your branch upon latest `master`.
 - Code reviews for merge requests often consist of multiple iterations of